MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-existing-file.md

 ---
-title: Deploy Azure Stack HCI using a configuration file (preview)
+title: Deploy Azure Stack HCI using an existing configuration file (preview)
 description: Learn how to deploy Azure Stack HCI using an existing configuration file (preview).
 author: dansisson
 ms.topic: how-to